prendleman/sterling-edi-app/PUSH_TO_GITHUB.md

 Thank you for taking the time to speak with me today about the IT Director position at Federated Group.

-As we discussed, I've prepared a comprehensive portfolio piece demonstrating my capabilities with IBM Sterling, EDI processing, and IT leadership.
-The complete application is available on GitHub:
+As we discussed, I've prepared a learning POC that demonstrates how I approach EDI concepts and operating model thinking.
+The portfolio piece is available on GitHub:

 **Repository:** https://github.com/YOUR_USERNAME/sterling-edi-app